ruizhuhuang/dockerfiles/miniconda_r_jupyter/README.md

 # Docker Build Files

-Docker files and shell scripts to build a image with latest miniconda, R, Java and Jupyter from centos:7.6.1810. miniconda_and_r_jupyter.sh is used to install some required packages with font and X11 supports
+Docker files and shell scripts to build a image with latest miniconda, R, Java and Jupyter from centos:7.6.1810. miniconda_and_r_jupyter.sh is used to install some required packages with font and X11 supports.

+To use the docker image on Stampede2 at TACC, see section 'Pull Docker image into Singularity'

 ## Getting Started